- 1. Insurance mobile apps – The future

 From their mobile devices, customers can accelerate processes that usually take days or even weeks.
 To start a claim process concerning an accident, one can take a photo of the scene before sending it to inform the insurance provider.
 This new approach takes the hassle out of claim processing for both customers and insurers.
 The latter can spend less time on mundane paperwork and focus on more critical tasks.

-2. The five types of insurance apps and the general features to include
+2. The five types of insurance mobile apps and the general features to include

-An insurance app solution may fall into one of the following categories:
+An insurance mobile app solution may fall into one of the following categories:

 - Life Insurance